Antimicrobial Testing Program

-- EPA initiates removal of the product from the market place (e.g., stop sale orders.)
+- EPA initiates removal of the product from the market place (i.e., stop sale orders.)

-For the purpose of product registration, the Agency accepts data from studies performed according to specific methods for testing the effectiveness of hospital disinfectants and tuberculocides.
-The Association of Analytical Chemists International (AOAC), a standard-setting organization, maintains and publishes the majority of these methods.
+The ATP test methods and procedures are based on standards maintained and published by the Association of Analytical Chemists International, a standard-setting organization.
 The challenge microorganisms used to determine the effectiveness of hospital disinfectants are Staphylococcus aureus and Pseudomonas aeruginosa, and for tuberculocides, Mycobacterium bovis BCG.
 Read more about EPA's standard operating procedures for ATP testing.